trpc/trpc/README.md

 # Motivation

+⚠️ This is just a proof of concept, no guarantees of maintainence, support, yadda, yadda 🤙

 You can think of tRPC as a way to build a strongly typed RPC API with TypeScript.
 Or you can think of it as a way to avoid APIs altogether.

 # Usage